 If you recently purchased a used pair of AirPods or received them as a gift, they’ll most likely remain linked to the previous owner’s Apple ID.
-In this case, you’ll need to reset the AirPods to remove the previous owner’s information and set them up as your own.
+In this case, you’ll need to reset the AirPods from the previous owner – to remove the previous owner’s information – and set the AirPods up as your own.

 In this article, I’ll walk you through how to reset AirPods from the previous owner and set them up with your Apple ID.
 Resetting AirPods is a straightforward process that you can complete in just a few steps, and it doesn’t require any special tools or technical expertise.

 - How to Reset Airpods from the Previous Owner

 How to Reset Airpods from the Previous Owner

 Whether you’ve received AirPods as a gift or purchased them secondhand, you’ll eventually need to reset the AirPods from the previous owner to ensure they work correctly and link to your Apple account.
 I’ve provided simple ways to accomplish this below.
 PS: these instructions also work if you need to know how to reset Airpods Pro from previous owner or how to remove previous owner from Airpods Pro without previous owner.

 How to Reset AirPods From the Previous Owner Using an iPhone or iPad

 If you need to reset AirPods from a previous owner but don’t have access to the person’s Apple ID, you can still reset them to their factory settings.
 Here’s how you can reset your AirPods without the previous owner; note that these instructions work for AirPods Pro as well: